 Bird houses are designed to give wild birds a warm, secure place to rest their heads.
 These houses can also provide them with much-needed shelter from the elements, not to mention dangerous predators.
 They will also allow the cautious bird to monitor their local food source and avoid confrontations with other birds in the yard that are aggressive with your bird feeders.

 My in-depth buyer’s guide and the product recommendations I’ve included here will show you exactly what you need out of a birdhouse that’s comfortable, secure, and made to last.
-Below, you’ll find a comparison chart that lists each of the models that made it onto my best-of list, their top features, and how they rated.
+Below, you’ll find a comparison chart that lists each of the models that made it onto my best-of list, their top features, and how they are rated.